 The good news is that automation is cumulative.
 It’s the only way to make testing constant.
 The challenge is to perform testing efficiently, in a way that pays off.

 When people say they’re doing automated functional testing, they are using an automated functional testing tool to automatically check that the software functions as expected.
-It’s a blend of both worlds – ensuring functionality while saving time and effort.
+It’s a blend of both worlds – enhancing functionality while saving time and effort.

-Building on these tools and processes in the software realm, automation testing has become paramount in ensuring applications function correctly across all browsers and platforms, thanks to cross-browser testing.
+Building on these tools and processes in the software realm, automation testing has become paramount.
+It helps validate that applications function correctly across all browsers and platforms, thanks to cross-browser testing.
+All this in line with the defined specifications.

-Specifically, functional tests are geared towards validating if a software function operates in line with the defined specifications.
-With a broad array of automation tools and testing tools available in the market, businesses can now choose tools that best fit their requirements and optimize their testing process.
+With a broad array of automation tools and testing tools available in the market, you can now choose tools that best fit your business requirements and optimize your testing process.

-These tools not only guarantee accuracy but also expedite the testing cycle, allowing for swifter and more efficient software delivery.
+These tools not only promote accuracy but also expedite the testing cycle, allowing for swifter and more efficient software delivery.
 In this light, automated functional test firmly cements its place as a cornerstone in the evolving landscape of software testing.

 What is the Difference Between Functional Testing and Automated Testing?

 First and foremost, we need to know these crucial differences.
-While functional testing (or manual testing) and automated testing serve different purposes in the software development cycle, they both aim to ensure the production of high-quality software.
-As automation becomes increasingly prevalent, distinguishing between these two testing approaches is crucial.
+While functional testing (also called manual testing) and automated testing serve different purposes in the software development cycle, they both aim to ensure the production of high-quality software.

+As automation becomes increasingly prevalent, it’s crucial to distinguish between these two testing approaches.
 Dive into this article to learn more about functional testing vs. automated testing.

 Which Types of Tests Can Be Automated?

 As we are focusing on automated functional testing in this guide, we have to discuss regression tests.
-Although it’s one of the most popular types of tests to automate, it’s not the only use for test automation.

 Regression Testing